mdsrayyan/giphy-search/README.md

 - This project structure is well suitable for enterprise level applications to small scale applications.
 - Configured with latest tslint rules
-- Husky is in place to check linting for every commit
+- Husky is in place to check linting, unit test and end to end test cases for every commit
 - Equipped with code snippets to help developers to ease the process of documentation
 - Project uses Angular Material for UX (opiniated)
+- Uses CDK Virtual scroll for pagination from Angular Material[here](https://material.angular.io/cdk/scrolling/overview)
-- Uses Flex to make sure the application is fully responsive
+- Uses Flex layout library

 # Deployment

-Before deployment, Husky scripts check for linting.
+Before deployment, Husky scripts check for linting, Unit Testing and End-To-End tests.
 Not meeting the check wont let you to push the code to repo.
 After the successful check, code will be pushed to the corresponding branch in github and automatic scripts are in place to deploy it to netlify.

 check live app after deployment [here](https://giphy-search-demo.netlify.app)